AhmedAli70x/Round/README.md

 ----
 ## API
 ```
-I have created 2 API endpoints: one to register a new user, the other one to list all users.
+I have created 2 API endpoints: one to register a new user and the other to list all users.

-To test the code using after setup: python manage.py test
+To test the code after setup: Python manage.py test.

-To test the APIs on localhost, please used these urls:
+To test the APIs on localhost, please use these URLs:

  * http://localhost:<port_number>/api/list_users/ method GET
  * http://localhost:<port_number>/api/register/   method Post
 ```